- Smoothly executed, from powertrain to power top

 The Audi A5 coupe and convertible are sleek and supple, providing relaxed yet sporty dynamics in a tidy package.

-Both the A5 coupe and convertible are powered by a turbocharged 2.0-liter inline-4 that now delivers 220 horsepower.
-All A5 models now include standard quattro all-wheel drive.
-The A5 Cabriolet taps out of any performance intent in its most basic form, where it's fitted by default with an 8-speed automatic transmission.
-Coupes offer a choice of a 6-speed manual or the 8-speed automatic, either of which makes the most of the four's ample powerband.
+Both A5s draw power from a turbo 2.0-liter inline-4 pumped up in recent years to 220 hp.
+All A5 models now include all-wheel drive.
+The A5 Cabriolet has little aspiration to high performance in its base version, with an 8-speed automatic and softly tuned suspension hardware.
+Coupes offer a choice of a 6-speed manual or the automatic, and both work well with the turbo-4's wide powerband.